 Our Development Programme

-Over the next four years, Red Kite will provide 375 new homes in the Wycombe District, with an aspiration to deliver up to 500.
+By 2023, Red Kite will provide at least 375 new homes to support the delivery of much needed housing, with an aspiration to deliver up to 500.